radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/01-introduction.md

 1. Getting an overall picture of people and their access rights.
 2. Organizing and motivating a large number of actors.

-##### Putting together an overall picture of people and of access rights to an information system
+##### Putting together an overall picture of people and of access rights to an information system.

 This catalog of access rights provides the answers to the following questions: